 Youth and Philanthropy is an initiative designed to provide youth with the opportunity to take an active role in their communities and think about how philanthropy can become an important part of their lives.
 The program inspires and provides youth with a greater understanding of current community needs, explore individual leadership abilities, participate in team-building activities, learn about charitable giving, develop a grant application, receive and review grants, and to invest money in community programs that are making a difference for local residents and organizations.

-In 2000, The Park Foundation provided the initial funding and continues to support the Youth and Philanthropy Initiative.
-Thirteen years later, over 200 students from every school district in the T-S-T BOCES District have participated in one of United Way of Tompkins County's Youth and Philanthropy Programs.
+The YAP program was first introduced to Tompkins County sixteen years ago, and now over 200 students from every school district in the T-S-T BOCES District have participated in one of United Way of Tompkins County's Youth and Philanthropy Program.

 All community members are invited to submit nominations for students in the TST BOCES district.
-Nominations are currently closed for the 2015 YAP program.
+Nominations are currently open for the 2016 YAP program.
+CLICK HERE TO SUBMIT A NOMINATION.

 “Through YAP I learned that I could voice my opinions in a large group and have others listen to and consider what I said.
 I was also able to better my ability to listen to others and take their opinions into consideration.”
 Anonymous, YAP 2014